Aksingh9717/Central-Limit-Theorem/README.md

 ## Objective
 - Analyze the distribution of fare values
 - Apply Central Limit Theorem using random sampling
-- Estimate the population mean and confidence interval
+- Estimate the population mean
 - Demonstrate how sampling means approach normality

 ## Dataset